THE DESIGN ERA

 The “Anatomy and Form” section contains much basic information that can be found in far better books that a working typographer will, or should, already have.
 There are also a number of novelty replacements for commonly-used terms (especially for letter anatomy).

-Many of the terms here look to me like something I’ve seen extremely often in ad agencies and design studios: somebody bluffs with a guess at what the technical term is, and a few other people follow along.
+Many of the terms here look to me like something I’ve seen extremely often in ad agencies and design studios: somebody bluffs with a guess at what the technical term is, and a few other people follow along, often because they’d lose their jobs if they didn’t.
 Such terms sometimes become current in some clique, and sometimes make it into print (sometimes in technology documentation) as if they had some basis in general usage.
 But it is not wise to imitate their use if you want to communicate with people outside the clique in which they are affected.

 Even among terms that have some basis in usage, Rosendorf does not distinguish widely-used terms from little-used equivalents.
 There is also some inflation of this section with terms from letterpress that have no place in a typographic desk reference.